 The University Archives frequently uses Google Drive or removable storage media (like a thumb drive or external hard drive) to receive digital material from student groups.
 We’re happy to talk about other options, based on your group’s documentation-keeping practices.

-The University Archives has an account on Google Drive to collect the electronic records and other digital files created by student groups.
+The University Archives has a Microsoft Box folder that it uses to collect the electronic records and other digital files created by student groups.

-- Uploading the documentation you want to archive directly to the University Archives’ Google Drive means that you won’t have to print anything out or make a plan to deliver your digital files to us on a thumb drive or CD.
+- Uploading the documentation you want to archive directly to the University Archives’ Box folder means that you won’t have to print anything out or make a plan to deliver your digital files to us on a thumb drive or CD.

-- Using Google Drive will allow multiple members of your student organization to bring files that may be spread out on multiple computers together without passing a thumb drive or hard drive around.
+- Using Box will allow multiple members of your student organization to bring files that may be spread out on multiple computers together without passing a thumb drive or hard drive around.

 - If you have digital files to archive, University Archives staff will talk with you about the types of documentation to be transferred to us (e.g., meeting minutes, constitution/bylaws, budget documents, etc.).

-- University Archives staff will create a folder for you on our Google Drive and invite your designated group members to access it.
-(The folder will include help documentation, and we’ll be available to help with any questions.)
+- University Archives staff will create a folder for you on Box and invite your designated group members to access it.
+(We’ll be available to help with any questions.)

 - Group members will then be able to deposit digital files in the appropriate folders.
-You’ll notify us when all of the files have been uploaded to the Google Drive folder and we’ll officially accession the files into your group’s collection.
+You’ll notify us when all of the files have been uploaded to the Box folder and we’ll accession the files into your group’s collection.

 We can collect your group’s email—without you needing to print anything out!